 The 60’s and 70's captured a time and style of music that I loved.
 Jimmy Hendrix, Santana the early fusion of Gearge Duke and Herbie Hancock.

 Of course, being from Ybor City, every red blooded latino guitarist wanted to be Carlos Santana and I was no exception.
-My fellow musician comrades and I would get together at jam sessions like gun slingers and compare our best Samba pa ti or Europa.
+My fellow musician comrades and I would get together at jam sessions like gun slingers and compare our best Black magic woman or Europa licks.
 We all tried to play them note for note, it was a cool time in my life.

 But the world already had a Carlos Santana, and I was determined to find my own sound so I started listening to totally differant guitarists.
 Carlos Rios, Ernie Isley, Robin Ford and Buzz Feiton.